Tackling antimicrobial resistance in Papua New Guinea

 - enhancing animal health and human health laboratory infrastructure to support surveillance and diagnostic capabilities for AMR.

-The Fleming Fund PNG project is establishing bacteriology diagnostics in laboratories throughout the country benefiting patients admitted to provincial hospitals in the Western Highlands, Eastern Highlands, Morobe and East New Britain provinces, as well as the National Capital District.
+The Fleming Fund PNG project established bacteriology diagnostics in laboratories throughout the country benefiting patients admitted to provincial hospitals in the Western Highlands, Eastern Highlands, Morobe and East New Britain provinces, as well as the National Capital District.

 This laboratory strengthening has already assisted PNG with their COVID-19 responses.